Everything you need to know about pericarditis

 The following diagnostic tools may be used:

-- Chest X-ray: an X-ray will show up the shape of the heart, indicating whether it has enlarged due to excess fluid
+- Chest X-ray: An X-ray will show up the shape of the heart, indicating whether it has enlarged due to excess fluid.

-- Electrocardiogram (ECG): patches and wires are applied to the chest to measure the electrical activity of the heart.
+- Electrocardiogram (ECG): Patches and wires are applied to the chest to measure the electrical activity of the heart.

 In most cases of pericarditis, the condition will not need treating.

-The way in which pericarditis is treated depends on its severity and underlying causes.
+The way in which pericarditis is treated depends on its severity and the underlying causes.
 In milder cases, a course of no action may be chosen as the illness commonly clears up of its own accord.

-- Pericardiocentesis: a small tube is inserted into the pericardial cavity to drain excess fluid.
+- Pericardiocentesis: A small tube is inserted into the pericardial cavity to drain excess fluid.
 The tube might be left inserted for several days